PyRepair/maniple/training-data/summarize-experiment-v2/keras/3/test_info_response_1.md

-The error message indicates an `AssertionError` in the `clone_model` function of the `keras/models.py` file where it's unable to compute an output tensor.
-The stack trace provides details of the failing line in the failing test file and the internal function call path, which ultimately leads to the `AssertionError`.
+The error occurs in the `clone_model` function of `keras.models.py` at line 166.
+The error is raised when attempting to compute the outputs of the model.
+It fails at the assertion check where it cannot compute the output for the specified tensor.

+The error message in the failing test script points to the `clone_model` function and identifies a specific tensor for which the output cannot be computed.

-Simplified Error:
+Simplified Error Message:
 ```
-AssertionError: Could not compute output Tensor("swap_layer_1/Identity:0", shape=(?, 4), dtype=float32)
+Assert Error: Could not compute output for tensor "swap_layer_1/Identity:0"
 ```